Fulham Broadway tube station: History

 The original station building was replaced in 1905 with a new entrance designed by Harry W Ford to accommodate crowds for the newly built Stamford Bridge stadium.
 It is now a Grade II listed building.

 The name was changed to its current form on 1 March 1952 after representations from Fulham Chamber of Commerce.

 The station was upgraded in the early 2000s as part of the construction of the Fulham Broadway Shopping Centre over the station, with a new ticket hall, station control room and step free access.
 New "match day" staircases were added to the far end of the platform, allowing crowds attending Chelsea F.C. games easier entry/exit from the station, avoiding the main ticket hall and shopping centre.
 The upgraded station opened in 2003, with access via the shopping centre.
 The original street-level station building at the southern end of the platform was closed, with the original footbridge remaining in situ.

 The original station building was then refurbished, with many of the original station signs and architectural features retained, including the historic terracotta block facade.
-Following a period as a T.G.I.
-Friday's restaurant, the building has been in use as a food hall since 2018.

-Due to the area's poor Underground links, it is the station used locally by many residents of the western part of neighbouring Chelsea.
+The original station building has been used as a T.G.I.
+Friday's restaurant and a food hall, and was converted to a Wetherspoons pub in 2025.

 On the night of 21 May 2008, the station was the scene of riots following Chelsea's defeat by Manchester United in the Champions League Final.

-Services

-The typical off-peak service is: